Gas vs. Electric Pool Heaters: What is the Difference and Which One is Better?

 Here, we compare gas vs. electric pool heaters to help you find the most cost-effective and hassle-free solution for your home.
 By examining the unique advantages, disadvantages, and benefits of each type of heater, you’ll be better equipped to make an informed decision.

 Electric pool heaters work by using heating elements, also known as resistors, to warm the pool water.
 These heaters are equipped with thermostats that allow users to set and control the temperature.
 Water is circulated through the heating elements using pumps, and as it passes through the elements, it is heated before returning to the pool.
-However, due to their high energy consumption, electric pool heaters are best suited for smaller pools, hot tubs, and spas.
+However, due to their high energy consumption, electric units are best suited for smaller pools, hot tubs, and spas.

 A more efficient option for homeowners is an electric heat pump.
 These devices use electricity to capture heat from the air or ground and transfer it to the pool water.
 As a result, they consume much less energy than traditional electric pool heaters, helping you save on your energy bills.